 This year as I’ve begun my garden planning, I decided to make ten specific adjustments in my gardening:

-- New Varieties of Pole Beans: Because my trusty Blue Lake pole beans didn’t perform as well last season, I’m going to try two new varieties this year and see how they do: Rattlesnake and Seychelles.
+7. New Varieties of Pole Beans: Because my trusty Blue Lake pole beans didn’t perform as well last season, I’m going to try two new varieties this year and see how they do: Rattlesnake and Seychelles.
+(Related: Which should you grow?
+Pole beans or bush beans?)

-I discuss them in detail in today’s episode of the Beginner’s Garden Podcast.
+I discuss them in detail in this episode of the Beginner’s Garden Podcast.
 Click below to listen.

 LED Grow Lights I use: (*affiliate links)